cordpackers/reUpdater/readme.md

 Note: v1.x.x is now in maintenance mode as development shifted to v2.x.x, there will be no new features added in v1.x.x.

+## For people who implement custom update server API.

+`X-Content-Length` is to bypass a weird issue in Express.js/Node.js where setting `Content-Length` does not even set.
+For best results please set both.

 ## Usage

 ### For normal users